frontEndDoctor/Deforestation-model-for-Amazon-forest/README.md

 HDSC_STAGE_D_QUIZ

-This is my first attempt on a Kaggle competition

 In this repo is contained a ipynb file of the codes used in building a model to predict the human footprint path in the Amazon forest with respect to deforestation.